samclub/sen-homepage/content/software/wnwr/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Wave Number and Wave Ray (WNWR) Package
+linktitle: Rossby Wave Number and Wave Ray (WNWR) Package
 summary: WNWR is a software package for inverstigating the Rossby wave propagation in a horizontally non-uniform flow.
 weight: 1

 # Page metadata.
-title: Wave Number and Wave Ray (WNWR) Package
+title: Rossby Wave Number and Wave Ray (WNWR) Package
 date: "2019-04-09T00:00:00Z"
 lastmod: "2019-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false